-The power-supply section contains supply regulators that provide analog and digital regulated power for various sections of the TAS5508A.
-The analog supply supports the analog PLL, whereas digital supplies support the digital PLL, the digital audio processor (DAP), the pulse-width modulator (PWM), and the output control (reclocker).
-The regulators can also be turned off when terminals RESET and PDN are both low.
+The power-supply section contains supply regulators that provide analog and digital regulated power for various sections of the TAS5518C.
+The analog supply supports the analog PLL, whereas digital supplies support the digital PLL, the digital audio processor (DAP), the pulse-width modulator (PWM), and the output control.